solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ## Image Generation

-There's more to LLMs than text generation.
-It's also possible to generate images from text descriptions.
+There is more to LLMs than text generation.
+It is also possible to generate images from text descriptions.
 Having images as a modality can be highly useful in a number of areas from MedTech, architecture, tourism, game development and more.
 In this chapter, we will look into